Good Friday and Easter holiday closings

 GARBAGE COLLECTION

 Greensboro: No collection Friday.
-Thursday collection is today and Friday’s collection is Thursday.
+Thursday collection was Wednesday and Friday collection is today.

 People are also reading…